cadenlundquist/google-cybersecurity-certificate/labs/Linux/Linux Lab 07.md

 ![Chown File Example](../../images/linux_lab7_chown.png)

--Expanded `researcher9`'s responsibilities by adding them to the `sales_team` as a secondary group using the `usermod -a -G` command, without affecting their existing group memberships.
+- Expanded `researcher9`'s responsibilities by adding them to the `sales_team` as a secondary group using the `usermod -a -G` command, without affecting their existing group memberships.

 ![Usermod Add Group Example](../../images/linux_lab7_usermod.png)